Partnership – What is a partnership?

 In the UK, there are different kinds of partnerships: ‘general partnerships’, ‘limited partnerships’ and ‘limited liability partnerships’.
 For each kind of partnership, HMRC sets specific rules on how the business should be registered, and the extent to which partners are liable for the business’s debts and finances.

-Bear in mind that a partner doesn’t have to be an actual person – for example, a limited company can also be a partner, as it counts as a ‘legal person’.
+Bear in mind that a partner doesn’t have to be an actual person – for example, a limited company can also be a partner as it is considered a ‘legal person’.

 How do I start a partnership?